Study Structure

 There are many seminars offered during the main studies phase and each student is responsible for choosing their seminars.
 We encourage students to take an interdisciplinary approach to selecting their seminars in order to further their professional development.

-In addition, students are supported during the development of their projects and screenplays by senior lecturers, heads of studies, and the director of the DFFB.
+In addition, students are supported during the development of their projects and screenplays by lecturers, heads of studies, and the director of the DFFB.

 Insight into the Range of Courses